What does boiler do

 How long do boilers typically last?

-With proper maintenance, a well-made boiler can last 15-30 years or more.
+With proper maintenance, a well-installed boiler can last 15-30 years, though the average lifespan is around 20 years.

 Connect with certified professionals in your area